 Student safety during COVID-19

+Due to the unpredictability of COVID-19, Clemson University may impose specific protocols should the need arise.
 As COVID-19 guidelines evolve, we’re working hard to create a COVID-safe camp model for our scholars and counselors.
-We’ll aim to be transparent and communicative throughout our process if 2021 plans are impacted.
+We’ll aim to be transparent and communicative throughout our process if 2022 plans are impacted.
 Due to COVID protocols, roommate request for students in different classes may not be honored.